hakuhodo-technologies/scope-rl/README.md

 ## Contact

-For any question about the paper and software, feel free to contact: kiyohara.h.aa@m.titech.ac.jp
+For any question about the paper and software, feel free to contact: hk844 [at] cornell.edu

 ## References